 Make sure your shoulders are directly above your hands.
 Look down on the floor and ensure your body forms a straight line throughout the exercise.

-Set a target number of repetitions and train towards achieving it.
+How to train for this station: Set a target number of repetitions and train towards achieving it.
 When performing sit-ups, ensure that your knees are bent about 90 degrees to maintain good lever arm movement.

-Apart from long distance running, incorporate interval training so as to be able to run at a faster pace.
+How to train for this station: Apart from long distance running, incorporate interval training so as to be able to run at a faster pace.

 As with any form of training, it is important to set safe, achievable goals and not to overexert yourself.
 Also, be sure to perform adequate warm-ups and to get sufficient rest to prevent injuries.